 See also the following:

-► Local History Room Picture Window Displays and Exhibits (as of 2/22/17): A Bit of Your Library's History. -- A Quick Look at Digital PML (historical photos, documents, maps, postcards, and books online). -- On the Door: A 1-page Summary of our Local History Website (rev. 2/22/17); NYS Vital Records Index (historical NYS births, marriages, and deaths microfiche, which is located in the Genealogy alcove); A Really Brief History of the Patchogue, then Patchogue-Medford Library; free Local History Room and Digital PML bookmarks.
+► Local History Room Picture Window Displays and Exhibits (as of 7/317): A Bit of Your Library's History (recently given to the Greater Patchogue Historical Society, for display in the Carnegie Library) -- A Quick Look at Digital PML (historical photos, documents, maps, postcards, and books online). -- On the Door: A 1-page Summary of our Local History Website (rev. 2/22/17); NYS Vital Records Index (historical NYS births, marriages, and deaths microfiche, which is located in the Genealogy alcove); A Really Brief History of the Patchogue, then Patchogue-Medford Library; free Local History Room and Digital PML bookmarks.
 Greater Patchogue Historical Society forthcoming program announcements are posted on the door, as they are received.
 In a plastic pocket, next to the door, is their Historical Map and Guide of Patchogue (which is free, and includes 80 points of interest in the area).
 It may also be obtained from the Greater Patchogue Chamber of Commerce or from the Historical Society, itself.

 ► A Few of the Free Handouts, Available Inside the Room: Researching Your House. -- Medford: The Early Years, 1844-1944. -- Patchogue: A Brief History. -- Records of Men from Patchogue and Vicinity Who Took Part in the World War: A World War One Veterans' Survey. -- The Library Story, 2nd edition.